kaisenlinux/rclone/docs/content/commands/rclone_serve_http.md

 on the operating system where rclone runs: "true" on Windows and macOS, "false" otherwise.
 If the flag is provided without a value, then it is "true".

+The `--no-unicode-normalization` flag controls whether a similar "fixup" is performed for filenames that differ but are [canonically equivalent](https://en.wikipedia.org/wiki/Unicode_equivalence) with respect to unicode.
+Unicode normalization can be particularly helpful for users of macOS, which prefers form NFD instead of the NFC used by most other platforms.
+It is therefore highly recommended to keep the default of `false` on macOS, to avoid encoding compatibility issues.

+In the (probably unlikely) event that a directory has multiple duplicate filenames after applying case and unicode normalization, the `--vfs-block-norm-dupes` flag allows hiding these duplicates.
+This comes with a performance tradeoff, as rclone will have to scan the entire directory for duplicates when listing a directory.
+For this reason, it is recommended to leave this disabled if not needed.
+However, macOS users may wish to consider using it, as otherwise, if a remote directory contains both NFC and NFD versions of the same filename, an odd situation will occur: both versions of the file will be visible in the mount, and both will appear to be editable, however, editing either version will actually result in only the NFD version getting edited under the hood. `--vfs-block- norm-dupes` prevents this confusion by detecting this scenario, hiding the duplicates, and logging an error, similar to how this is handled in `rclone sync`.

 ## VFS Disk Options

 This flag allows you to manually set the statistics about the filing system.